-Our contexts are plural: the west coast marked the tech world, migration, climate change, rich cultural diversity, and spectacular environmental beauty; the Catholic church which forms us as professors, students, and people of faith; our vocations: as priests, scholastics, religious sisters, and lay people from all over the U.S. and the world; our ministries: in parishes, universities, social justice agencies, and much more.
+Rather than approaching academics from an ivory tower, we study theology in context.
+Our contexts are plural: the west coast marked the tech world, migration, climate change, rich cultural diversity, and spectacular environmental beauty; the Christian tradition which forms us as professors, students, and people of faith; our vocations as priests, scholastics, religious sisters and brothers, and lay people from all over the world; and our ministries in parishes, universities, schools, and social justice organizations.

-Focus on the Book of Daniel as a wisdom aand apocalyptic text, with a particular attention to its literary and theological themes as well as its colonial context.
+An investigation into the Book of Daniel as an apocalyptic text, with particular attention to its literary and theological themes in the imperial context of its composition in the Second Temple period.

 Literary Criticism of the Old Testament